braillescreen/nvgt.zip/readme.md

 ## Contributing
 Contributions are certainly appreciated!
 If the change is major especially if it involves existing code, please consider opening a discussion or an issue first.
 Here are some general guidelines:

-### Install development requirements
+### Installing development requirements
 We use a formatter, linter, etc. You can install them into a virtual environment with:
 ```
 uv sync --dev
 ```

-It would also be helpful if you install our pre-commit hooks using `pre-commit`.
+It would also be helpful to install our pre-commit hooks using `pre-commit install`.